spolu/settle/site/content/posts/intro.md

 pain point experienced in that market.
 (Another hunch: I'm quite convinced, despite not being an expert at all, that online games artifacts could be a good fit?)
-- Finally, there are many large-scale engineering projects that can be built on top of Settle.
+- Finally, there are quite a few large-scale engineering projects that can be built on top of Settle.
 Most obvious ones I can think of are: a trust path discovery service, a mobile app (and probably service as well) that makes it easy to use Settle for non-technical users, or a variety of gateways[5].

 In any case, I hope that you'll enjoy learning more about Settle and the model it proposes.
 Please don't hesitate to reach out directly or on the public